Materials: Memory Foam & Latex

 The best mattresses for back sleepers support their lower backs, necks, legs, and hips.
 The Ghostbed’s firmness and dense memory foam layers provide great support, helping to keep the spine straight throughout the night.
 The soft top layer also gives added contouring when lying on your back.
 Plus-size back sleepers won’t find the support they need in the Ghostbed flagship mattress, but lightweight and average-weight back sleepers should get ample support.

 Similar to back sleepers, stomach sleepers need support in their hips, legs, back, and neck.
 The Ghostbed is firm enough to keep average-weight and lightweight stomach sleepers’ spines properly aligned while also preventing their hips from sinking into the mattress.
 Plus-size sleepers, on the other hand, might not find the support they need for their hips in the Ghostbed mattress.
+For supportive mattresses, see best mattresses for stomach sleepers.

 When people sleep on their sides, they require a softer mattress that will cradle their hips and shoulders and relieve these pressure-heavy spots.
 Since the GhostBed is on the firmer side of medium-firm, lightweight, average-weight and plus-size side sleepers may want a more plush mattress that can conform to their body when lying on their side, but the mattress isn’t so firm that side sleepers can’t get a good night’s rest on it.

 The responsiveness of this mattress comes mainly from the layer of latex on the top of the construction.
 Latex is well-known for adding bounce, meaning that you shouldn’t feel like you’re sinking too deeply into the GhostBed mattress.
 Instead, you should be able to move and change positions relatively easily, and you won’t feel “stuck” in the GhostBed when you’re trying to get up in the morning.
+For similar options, check out the best latex mattresses.

 The GhostBed is considered a medium firm mattress, around a 6 on a scale of 1-10.
 It’s a popular firmness level because it usually means the mattress will support your body without putting undue pressure on hips, thighs, back and shoulders.